 The essential qualifier to me is that we are a team of worshipers.
 Of course, quality and skill matter.
 But I want my team full of people who authentically and expressively love God.

 That’s why I keep an eye out for them in the congregation.
-I’m guessing that God is stirring something in their hearts, and if they have the desire to serve and the capacity (or desire the capacity) to play or sing, I open a conversation with them.
+I’m guessing that God is stirring something in their hearts, and if they desire to serve and the capacity (or desire the capacity) to play or sing, I open a conversation with them.

-Since I work with the youth to develop their worship bands, I’m always inviting ones that seem ready for the next level of learning and have them join a team to shadow a more seasoned musician.
+Since I work with the youth to develop their worship bands, I’m always inviting ones who seem ready for the next level of learning and have them join a team to shadow a more seasoned musician.

 Rather than trying to recruit out of thin air, I develop a “farm system.”
 In baseball terms, the minor leagues prepare players for the majors.
 I create opportunities for untested musicians to build in situations with appropriate pressure that match their skill level.